Penn Township’s Stormwater Program

 What can residents of Penn Township do to improve stormwater quality in the Township?

+Our storm sewer inlets, curbs and gutters, drainage ditches and storm pipes discharge directly and untreated into Turtle Creek, Coal Run, Bushy Run and other natural waterways within the Township.
 It takes everyone to provide continual improvement to the waterways within Penn Township.
 We would hope that every person realizes that what is dumped into the Township’s MS4 system, ultimately ends up in the streams, rivers and lakes that we all care about.
 Here are several things each of us can do to help keep our waterways clean.

 - Do not dump any chemicals, oils or other automotive fluids, grease, pet waste, grass clippings or other yard debris, fertilizers, etc. into storm inlets, catch basins, roadside ditches or directly into stream channels.
 This can lead to endangerment of the health of fish and other aquatic life, decrease in recreational opportunities and impairment of drinking water.

 - Do not litter or illegally dump.
 Always dispose of any trash in its proper location and recycle whenever possible.
 Car batteries can be turned it at most automotive parts stores.
 Used motor oil and worn tires can be turned into most service shops.
 Please visit www.westmorelandcleanways.org for more info on the proper disposal other hazardous household chemicals.

 - Clean up after your pet.
 Don’t let pet wastes get washed into the street or down the storm drain.